 Minnesota Personal Injury Statute of Limitations

 The Minnesota personal injury statute of limitations refers to the time frame during which a personal injury lawsuit can be filed.
-Usually, the period to initiate a claim is two years from the day of the accident.
+Usually, the period to initiate a claim is six years from the day of the accident.